Purple Haze (album)

 Purple Haze is the fourth studio album by Harlem rapper Cam'ron.
-The album was released on December 7, 2004, by Cam'ron's Diplomat Records, Jay-Z & Damon Dash's Roc-A-Fella Records distributed by Def Jam Recordings.
+The album was released on December 7, 2004, by Diplomat Records, Roc-A-Fella Records and distributed by Def Jam Recordings.
 The release of this album was delayed several times from November 2003, the first single "Get Em Girls" was released a year prior to the actual album release.
 The album debuted at number 20 on the Billboard 200 with 123,000 copies sold in its first week.
 The album was certified Gold by the Recording Industry Association of America (RIAA).